gsalaman/astro_notes/journal.md

 Now, looking at reducer, I want half the number of pixels.
 Meausred:  213....or 56%.
 Close.

 Then, 2x barlow:  950 pixels.
 Should be double...and it's 2.5.
 Note:  had to up the exposure *SIGNIFICANTLY*...so I think using the bigger aperature of the celestron is the way to go to zoom in.
+To get focus here, I needed to go filter wheel, then barlow in a fair amount (not so far you are hitting the wheel), then camera in about half.

 # 4-6-25 daytime focal reducer on the TV-85